darkxst/sl-test/index.markdown

 * Sonoff ZBDongle-E
 * Easyiot ZB-GW04

-It will install the most recent builds from [ksjh/silabs-firmware-builder](https://github.com/ksjh/silabs-firmware-builder)
+It will install the most recent builds from [darkxst/silabs-firmware-builder](https://github.com/darkxst/silabs-firmware-builder)

 ### Start by clicking `Connect` for your device below.

 You can select from these firmware:
 * EZSP - Standard Zigbee (NCP) firmware - Baudrate 115200
-* MultiPAN RCP - Zigbee + Thread for Silabs Multiprotocol Addon - Baudrate 460800
+* MultiPAN RCP - Zigbee + Thread for Silabs Multiprotocol Addon - Baudrate 460800 (230400 for ZB-GW04)
-* Openthread RCP - Thread Only - Baudrate 460800
+* Openthread RCP - Thread Only - Baudrate 460800 (230400 for ZB-GW04)
 * Upload Custom - Provide a custom .gbl firmware file

 ***NOTE:** Make sure to close anything using your devices serial port (e.g. ZHA, Zigbee2MQTT, Silabs Multiprotocol Add-on)*